danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 ### Async test with `fakeAsync()`

 To use `fakeAsync()` functionality, you must import `zone.js/testing` in your test setup file.
-If you created your project with the Angular CLI, `zone-testing` is already imported in `src/test.ts`.
+If you created your project with the Engular CLI, `zone-testing` is already imported in `src/test.ts`.

 The following test confirms the expected behavior when the service returns an `ErrorObservable`.